 Analysts believe the expo will benefit Dubai hugely in terms of tourism and infrastructure development.
-In the run up to the event, the government is expected to spend $7 billion to develop the country’s infrastructure.
-This in turn will serve as a big boost for industrial development.
+In the run-up to the event, the government is expected to spend $7 billion to develop the country’s infrastructure.
+This, in turn, will serve as a big boost for industrial development.
 According to Bank of America Merrill Lynch, this spending will equate to a 0.5 percentage point increase in GDP in the years 2016-2019.
-Besides, analysts are of the opinion that the event will also stimulate the city’s real estate market like never before.
+Besides, analysts are of the opinion that the event will also stimulate the city’s UAE's economy and real estate market like never before.
 This will give a big thrust to the real estate industry which is yet to fully recover from the crash in prices during the global financial crisis.

 It is predicted that the expo will lead to the creation of 277,000 jobs in Dubai.
 This number is equivalent to 20% of the current workforce of 1.3 million.
 According to estimates, the event is slated to draw more than 25 million visitors to UAE, a staggering figure compared to 13 million, which London, the world’s most visited city, draws every year.